Immigration & Students

 Can my school district ask about my citizenship or immigration status for proof that I live in the school district?

 NO. School districts may NOT ask about a student’s citizenship or immigration status as proof of a student’s residency within a district.
-Schools may ask for phone bills, lease agreements, affidavits, or other documents to prove residency instead.
+Your school may NOT stop you from enrolling if you do not provide that information.

 Do I have the right to withhold information on my citizenship or immigration status from my school district?